microservices-demo/microservices-demo/docs/deployment/kubernetes-minikube.md

 ### Run tests

 There is a separate load-test available to simulate user traffic to the application.
 For more information see [Load Test](#loadtest).
 This will send some traffic to the application, which will form the connection graph that you can view in Scope or Weave Cloud.
+You should also check what ip your minikube instance has been assigned and use that in the load test.

 ```
+minikube ip
-docker run --rm weaveworksdemos/load-test -d 5 -h http://192.168.99.100:30001 -c 3 -r 10
+docker run --rm weaveworksdemos/load-test -d 5 -h 192.168.99.100:30001 -c 3 -r 10
 ```

 ### Uninstall the Sock Shop application